Global Brands Magazine: SANLUCAR RECOGNIZED AS LEADER IN FRESH PRODUCE AT GLOBAL BRAND AWARDS 2024

 ABOUT THE GLOBAL BRAND AWARDS

 Global Brand Awards honours brands for their excellence in performance and rewards companies across different sectors for the quality of their services.
 The Brand Awards highlight the accomplishments of organisations that have performed remarkably well in finance, education, hospitality, automotive, lifestyle, education, real estate, technology, and others.
 Global Brand Awards recognise vital players who progress towards excellence by providing a platform to acknowledge their efforts.
 In addition, GBM strives to create awareness concerning the significance of such organisations and rewards them for their notable efforts with the ultimate global recognition.
-We are excited to announce the highly anticipated awards ceremony, which will take place at The Athenee Hotel in the heart of Bangkok, Thailand, in May 2024.
+We are excited to announce the highly anticipated awards ceremony, which will take place at the Grand Hyatt, in Dubai, United Arab Emirates, in June 2025.
 To learn more about the awards, please visit the Brand Awards Winners section on the GBM website.

 To nominate your company or business leader for the Global Brand Awards 2024, please click on the following link: